opsec-infosec/42-Devcontainer/Readme.md

 ## SSH Keys
 You can copy your id_rsa and id_rsa.pub keys from your 42 account and copy them into the .ssh directory from this cloned repo.
-This will allow you to git your repo from 42 (on the wireless network) so you can work on it.
+This will allow you to git your repo from 42 (on the wireless network and during the shutdown) so you can work on it.

 Or you can use your own repo, and put your ssh keys in the .ssh directory.
 This will allow you to push, commit, and pull from your own github or gitlab repository.